Profile of Stark State College

 Our students receive a high-quality education at an affordable cost.
 It’s a formula that works, thanks to our

 - dedicated, experienced faculty

 - mission of access, student success and economic development.

-Stark State is the largest of Stark County’s colleges and universities, and the sixth largest of Ohio’s 23 public two-year colleges in the University System of Ohio.
-We offer more than 230 associate degrees, options, one-year and career enhancement certificates in business and entrepreneurial studies; education and human services; engineering, industrial and emerging technologies; health sciences; information technologies; liberal arts; math; and sciences.
+Stark State is the largest of Stark County’s colleges and universities, and the fourth largest of Ohio’s 23 public two-year colleges in the University System of Ohio.
+We offer more than 230 associate degrees, options, one-year and career enhancement certificates in business and entrepreneurial studies, education, engineering technologies, health and human services, information technologies, liberal arts, mathematics and sciences.

 The College awards associate of arts, associate of science, associate of applied science, associate of applied business and associate of technical studies degrees.
 We also offer associate degrees in conjunction with Kent State University.
 Our wide range of short-term career enhancement certificates help employees improve skills and gain a competitive edge in a marketplace of rapidly changing technology, and can lead to one-year certificates and associate degrees in a variety of fields.

 Students often get their start at Stark State through our affordability and transferability.
 The associate of arts (AA) and associate of science (AS) degrees open pathways for graduates to pursue a baccalaureate degree in virtually any area of study.